 Although I did mention some quick lifestyle creep examples above, I wanted to provide you with some more.
 Many of these might resonate with you or maybe you didn’t realize you were doing either.

-Again, because lifestyle creep typically sneaks up and is a gradual build up, it’s hard to catch on that you are falling victim.
+Again, because lifestyle creep typically sneaks up and is a gradual build-up, it’s hard to catch on that you are falling victim to this phenomenon.
 This is what makes it so dangerous to your finances.